A hospital linen services worker turned detective to reunite a woman with memory books charting her life.

 “I’m just really pleased I could help.”

-David, who has worked for Hull and East Yorkshire Hospitals NHS Trust since 2003, knew the books featuring photographs of someone called Sue Davis and postcards of Hull over the decades had been put together with great care.
+David, who has worked for Hull University Teaching Hospitals NHS Trust since 2003, knew the books featuring photographs of someone called Sue Davis and postcards of Hull over the decades had been put together with great care.

 He checked the trust’s staff list and asked patient administration to see if any patient matched Sue’s name but found no matches.
 He appealed for information on the trust’s intranet but no one recognised the name or the photographs.